e-chenxu/e-chenxu/README.md

 Hello! 👋 My name is Eric Chen.
 =============================

-I am a rising senior studying Computer Engineering at UC Irvine.
+I am a recent graduate of Computer Engineering at UC Irvine.
 I study embedded systems, but in my free time I like to focus more on the software side of computers.
 Career interests of mine include hardware engineering, software engineering, and web/app developing.

 - 💻 I’m currently learning database structures, artificial intelligence, and computer architecture.

 - 👯 I'm open to collaborating on projects utilizing embedded systems and machine learning.

-- 🎧 Hobbies: Practicing archery 🏹, catching up on tech 💻, and light exercising 🏃!
+- 🎧 Hobbies: Practicing archery / climbing 🏹, catching up on tech 💻, and light exercising 🏃!

 - 📫 Email: cheneric.xu@gmail.com